networknt/light-doc/content/en/tutorial/rest/openapi/database/connection-pool.md

 ```

-If you are using IDE, it will help you to add imports, otherwise, you have to add the following imports.
+If you are using IDE, it will help you to add imports.
+Otherwise, you have to add the following imports.

 ```
 import com.networknt.service.SingletonServiceFactory;